Boxborough, Massachusetts: Founding

 A closer church served as the motivation for establishing a new district; those who lived in the extreme parts of this area found it difficult to travel all the way to church every week (the community had been built on Puritan ideals, attending church was required at this time).
 Perhaps the key players in this movement, fresh from fighting in the Revolutionary War, were pursuing further independence.

 Boxborough was formed from Harvard, Littleton, and Stow.
 A member of Middlesex County, Boxborough established a new county line between Middlesex and Worcester.
 On January 31, 1775, men of this area formed a "Sartain Society" which agreed to purchase the Harvard Old meeting-house to act as a town hall and a church.

 The people of Boxborough were denied registration to be an independent district three times before being accepted in 1782, then incorporated on February 25, 1783.
 At first, Boxborough didn't send a representative to the General Court, instead continuing to help elect a representative from Stow.

 Besides the Blanchard family, several other early settlers of Boxborough were instrumental in its establishment as an independent district.
 John Wetherbee and his family built houses in what would become Boxborough as early as 1717, and some historians consider John the first settler of the area.
 Silas Wetherbee, born a generation later, fought for a Stow company during the Revolution, and gave the land on which the new meeting-house and church was built after the war.
 Silas was not just a veteran and financial backer, but was also elected as an original selectman.
 The Wetherbee Family continues to influence Boxborough politics for a century to come.

 The Taylor brothers were also some of the first settlers in the area.
 Silas Taylor served as a captain in the Revolutionary War before serving as the first clerk of the district of Boxborough, as well as an original selectman and assessor.
 Phinehas Taylor Jr. also served as a captain in the War, going on to serve as the original treasurer and deer-reeve of the district.

-One Boxborough family, the Martins, lived in a stone house on the side of a large hill.
-The entire family was slaughtered by a group of British soldiers in 1775.

 Other old Boxborough families include the Hager Family, the Wood Family, and the Stone family, each of which settled in the area before its incorporation and had men serve during the Revolutionary War.
 Bennet Wood and Joseph Stone served as the first official Boxborough government, serving as the committee for the Sartain Society, along with moderator Henry Cooledge.
 Joseph Stone, originally from Harvard, was deeply involved in the area, serving as justice of the peace and a deacon of the congregational church until his death.
 The Wood Family was also influential in the early politics of Littleton; Bennet's father, Jeremiah, served as collector, selectman, and eventually treasurer.

 Most of these influential Boxborians were buried in the Old North Cemetery, which has graves dating back to the eighteenth century.